-2024 (planned) 2022 (actual) Financial resources EUR 4 742 875 (3202 Asylum Cooperation and Guidance) 2 791 122 (3202 Asylum Processes) Human resources 38 TA, 9 CA 37 TA, 8 CA, 1 SNE

-Estimates of quantifiable workload drivers

-- Number of OPs and roadmaps supported (12 OP and eight RM) - Number of networks (six) to be managed and related activities (22) to be organised based on Member States' needs - Number of projects (two) - Number of products/publications/translations stemming from needs expressed by Member States or other stakeholders (22)

-Foster the exchange of information and expertise in the field of asylum and reception between EU+ countries and other stakeholders, to increase quality, efficiency and convergence.

-- Organise annual national contact point meetings for all networks. - Plan and implement a yearly programme of support activities including thematic meetings, workshops, webinars, conferences, exchange visits and technical assistance based on prioritises and needs and with a greater contribution from national experts, including the EUAA judicial experts' pool. - Identify good practices and gaps, including through thematic queries, surveys and (quality matrix) reports. - Share periodic newsletters/updates with network members, accompanied by outreach activities. - Organise bilateral consultations and study visits. - Involve external stakeholders in the preparation, implementation and follow-up of activities, where relevant.
+2024 (planned) 2022 (actual) Financial resources EUR 3 042 875 (3202 Asylum Cooperation and Guidance) EUR 2 791 122 (3202 Asylum Processes) Human resources 38 TA, 9 CA 37 TA, 8 CA, 1 SNE Estimates of quantifiable workload drivers number of OPs and roadmaps supported (12 OP and eight RM); number of networks (six) to be managed and related activities (22) to be organised based on Member States' needs; number of projects (two); ge of information and expertise in the ntries and other stakeholders, to incre - annual objective(s) Main outputs/actions (2024) Organise annual national contact point meetings for all networks.
+Plan and implement a yearly programme of support activities including thematic meetings, workshops, webinars, conferences, exchange visits and technical assistance based on prioritises and needs and with a greater contribution from national experts, including the EUAA judicial experts' pool.
+Identify good practices and gaps, including through thematic queries, surveys and (quality matrix) reports.
+Share periodic newsletters/updates with network members, accompanied by outreach activities.
+Organise bilateral consultations and study visits.
+Involve external stakeholders in the preparation, implementation and follow-up of Expected results ( Increased repr + countries and key stakeholders within the networkbroader targetBest practices Increased representation and engagement of all EU+ countries and key stakeholders within the networks and deeper reach of networks activities and publications with the broader target group of asylum practitioners.
+Best practices with regard to asylum processes, exclusion, Dublin procedures, reception, vulnerability and judicial processes are identified, challenges are explored and solutions

-- Increased representation and engagement of all EU+ countries and key stakeholders within the networks and deeper reach of networks activities and publications with the broader target group of asylum practitioners. - Best practices with regard to asylum processes, exclusion, Dublin procedures, reception, vulnerability and judicial processes are identified, challenges are explored and solutions are recommended. - Capacity building activities are provided to the networks based on identified needs and to support Member States with the practical implementation of the standards, indicators and guidance. - Enhanced strategic and practical cooperation within EU+ by gathering, analysing exchanging and reporting on experiences, practices and projects within the framework of the respective thematic network. - Reinforced knowledge and expertise of the members of courts and tribunals in the field of international protection law.
+- Capacity building activities are provided to the networks based on identified needs and to support Member States with the practical implementation of the standards, indicators and guidance. - Enhanced strategic and practical cooperation within EU+ by gathering, analysing exchanging and reporting on experiences, practices and projects within the framework of the respective thematic network. - Reinforced knowledge and expertise of the members of courts and tribunals in the field of international protection law.